roborisen/gcube/README.md

 ```sig
 gcube.waitFirstGcubeConnect(): void
 ```
-This block is to wait until the first Gcube is connected to Micro:bit (Micro:bit is monitoring Gcube is turned on via serial data)
+This block is to wait until the first Gcube is connected to microbit (microbit is monitoring Gcube is turned on via serial data)

 ### wait until # Gcubes are connected
 ```sig